 Leigh and Lindsay Ludwig had their six-month caravan trip mapped out to the last campground.
 Cape York, the Territory, across to WA - the full Big Lap.
-Then diesel hit $2.60 a litre in their Gold Coast suburb, servos started running dry in regional towns, and they shelved the whole thing.
+Then diesel hit $2.60 a litre in their Gold Coast suburb back in March, servos started running dry in regional towns, and they shelved the whole thing.

 What's actually happening with fuel in Australia#

 The short version: Iran closed the Strait of Hormuz after the conflict with the US and Israel escalated on February 28, 2026.
-That strait carries roughly 20% of the world's oil supply.
-The International Energy Agency has called it the largest supply disruption in the history of the global oil market, with the world losing an estimated 4.5 to 5 million barrels per day - about 5% of global supply.
+That strait normally carries 20 to 25% of the world's seaborne oil trade.
+The International Energy Agency has called it the largest supply disruption in the history of the global oil market - its May report put Gulf production shut-ins around 14 million barrels per day, with cumulative losses past a billion barrels.

-For Australia, it's a crisis.
+For Australia, it was a genuine crisis.
 We import approximately 90% of our refined fuel.
 We have just two operating refineries - Viva Energy in Geelong and Ampol Lytton in Brisbane.
-The rest comes from South Korea, Singapore, Malaysia, and Taiwan, shipped through waters that are now contested.
+The rest comes from South Korea, Singapore, Malaysia, and Taiwan, shipped through waters that spent months contested.

-Our reserves tell the story.
-Australia holds roughly 38 days of petrol, 30 days of diesel, and 30 days of jet fuel.
-Petrol stocks have edged up since early March thanks to reserve releases and relaxed fuel standards, but diesel and jet fuel reserves have tightened - and we remain well short of the 90-day target the International Energy Agency sets for member nations.
-Australia is the only IEA member that doesn't meet this target, and hasn't since 2012.
+The reserves story has improved markedly.
+As of early June, Australia holds roughly 43 days of petrol, 36 days of diesel, and 30 days of jet fuel - figures the government's fuel tracker describes as higher than average, helped by reserve releases, relaxed fuel standards, and softer demand.
+We're still well short of the 90-day target the International Energy Agency sets for member nations (Australia is the only IEA member that doesn't meet it, and hasn't since 2012), but the trajectory has reversed.

 We're still burning through 44 million litres of petrol and 92 million litres of diesel every single day.